bigbosstony/N00769714.github.io/README.md

 As a student in the Computer Engineering Technology program, I will be integrating the knowledge and skills I have learned from our program into this Internet of Things themed capstone project.
-This proposal requests the approval to build the hardware portion that will connect to a database as well as to a mobile device application.
+This proposal requests the approval to build the hardware portion that will working with the software running on raspberry pi system.
 This project mainly focus on the connection between raspberry pi and Philips Hue.
 I will be collaborating with the following company/department Humber Department of Public Safety.
 In the winter semester I have no plan to form a group with the following students, who are also building